Sunday, April 21, 2024

 Salt

-Pat them dry and mix in the salt.
+Pat dry the first 3 ingredients and mix in the salt.

 Dry them in the sun until completely dried out.